-In this article we will discuss all about the Azure VM Backup, Azure SQL Backup and Azure Backup pricing in an easy way but first we should know why Backups are important.
+In this article we will discuss all about the Azure VM Backup, Azure SQL Backup and Azure Backup pricing in an effortless way but first we should know why Backups are important.

 Data is the currency of every modern business infrastructure but in today's digital world, the amount of data organizations are creating and collecting is growing by over 40% per year.
 According to some analysis, 90% of the world's current data was created in the last two years.
 This increase in data has yielded more ways in which to back it up.
 Ten years ago, data backup was simple.
 Copy a file to a disk or backup to a tape.
-Today we have much more data, around 50 zettabytes.
+Today we have much more data, around fifty zettabytes.
 Research predicts that there will be 175 zettabytes of data on the planet by 2025.
 Those amazing effects lead to an ever-increasing cost to store and manage this data.
-Taking the regular backups of your data is much more important nowadays than it used to be.
+Taking regular backups of your data is much more important nowadays than it used to be.

-The primary explanation behind data backup is to save significant data if operating system crash's or hard drive failure happens.
+The primary explanation behind data backup is to save significant data if operating system crashes or hard drive failure happens.
 There ought to be extra backups of individual files if the original backup results in data corruption or hard drive failure.
 Extra backups are important for management in case of any man-made or natural disaster occurs.

 Now Azure site recovery is taking care of all your backup problems.
 There is a core service that you want to take advantage of is Azure backup.
-Azure is providing Azure VM Backups, Application Level Backup servers, Azure SQL Backups, and much more.
+Azure provides Azure VM Backups, Application-Level Backup servers, Azure SQL Backups, and much more.